nickcounts/phonicdb/Design Document.md

 The program will compute the phonetic/graphemic composition of a **Master Lexicon** (an exhaustive list of words in the English language).
 Subsets of this lexicon will be defined corresponding to different standards of "mastery" of English vocabulary (the 1000 most common words in speech, in the newspaper, in academic publishing, etc).

-A subset of the possible *phoneme/grapheme combinations* and *sight words* representing the student's progress through a reading/spelling program will be used to determine which of the words in each list are accessible.
+A subset of the possible *Phoneme/Grapheme Combinations* and *sight words* representing the student's progress through a reading/spelling Program will be used to determine which of the words in each list are accessible.
 The results will be returned as percentages and as word lists.

 ### What are the main concepts that are involved and how are they related?